cardenca/cardenca.github.io/_pages/pvpmc.md

   Previous published work
 </center></h2>

-- <u> On the Parameters Domain of the Single-Diode Model </u> <br>
+- On the Parameters Domain of the Single-Diode Model <br>
 *<b>Carlos Cárdenas-Bravo</b>, Denys Dutykh, and Sylvain Lespinats* <br>
 Published in Solar Energy, Elsevier, June 2024 <br>
 <a href="https://doi.org/10.1016/j.solener.2024.112718" target="_blank">doi:10.1016/j.solener.2024.112718 </a> <br>

-- <u> Method and device of operating diagnosis of a photovoltaic chain comprising at least one photovoltaic module  </u> <br>
+- Method and device of operating diagnosis of a photovoltaic chain comprising at least one photovoltaic module <br>
-Sylvain Lespinats, Arnaud Revel, Alexandre Plissonnier <br>
+*Sylvain Lespinats, Arnaud Revel, Alexandre Plissonnier* <br>
 Published on June 2023, United States <br>
 Patent number: <a href="https://patents.google.com/patent/US20230188090A1/en" target="_blank"> US20230188090A1 </a>